jimmieego/reading-notes/CSS/CSS-in-Depth.md

 You can use `top` or `bottom`, but not both together (`bottom` will be ignored); likewise, you can use `left` or `right`, but not both (`right` will be ignored).

+### Stacking

+The elements appearing later in the HTML markup are painted over the top of the previous ones.

+The browser first paints all non-positioned elements, then it paints the positioned ones.
+By default, any positioned element appears in front of any non-positioned elements.

+Typically, modals are added to the end of the page as the last bit of content before the closing `</body>` tag.

+#### `z-index`

+The `z-index` property can be set to any integer (positive or negative).
+Elements with a higher z-index appear in front of elements with a lower z-index.
+Elements with a negative z-index appear behind static elements.

+Note:

+- `z-index` only works on positioned elements.
+You cannot manipulate the stacking order of static elements.
+- Applying a `z-index` to a positioned element establishes something called a *stacking context*.

+#### Stacking context

+A stacking context consists of an element or a group of elements that are painted together by the browser.